edwisdom/ny_court_motions/README.md

 # Court Orders

-This scrapes criminal leave case data from from the NY Court of Appeals website.
+This scrapes case data about motions for criminal leave on the NY Court of Appeals website.